kisslinux/kisslinux.github.io/index2.md

 Users with a prior knowledge of Linux and basic programming skills will find KISS simple in all three examples given above.
 A user without prior knowledge may see KISS as the exact opposite.

-Making things "easy" through GUI configuration tools, a next-next-next installation process and other niceties cause the system to become more and more complex.

 The more code and documentation you add to a project, the more time it takes to maintain it and the risk of things going awry rises.
 Code *is* weight, we must stay light.

 ### Less is more